Long ago my blog began thusly:

 So for the unfortunate uninitiated, Esperanto is a constructed language.
 It is a gorgeous and strange but familiar language.
 It has a vocabulary with its roots in european languages, and a mostly familiar grammar but with some significant (and interesting) quirks.
 It is entirely regular, rules have no exceptions.
 It is an easy language to learn, but yet so expressive, due to some nifty features of the language.

-7 years have passed, and we’ve done more than just flirt; we’ve slowly got to really know one another.
+Nearly a decade has passed, and we’ve done more than just flirt; we’ve slowly got to really know one another.
 And Esperanto remains as exciting and beautiful as ever.

-Lastly, if I get any fact, linguistic or otherwise, about Esperanto wrong, let me know!
+If I get any fact, linguistic or otherwise, about Esperanto wrong, let me know!
 Or if you just want to practise your Esperanto on me, go ahead in the comments!